ajoposor/divloader/README.md

 </head>
 ```
 ## Description
-This function will add a loader over your divition while your content you specify is loaded.
+This function will add a loader over your a specified object while a content you specify is loaded.

 Function: aoLoader.setLoader(parameters)

 ## Parameters
-Parameters, a json with the following keys:
+Parameters, is a json with the following keys:

 parameters = {
 * wholeDivId: The id name of the division you want to hide,